piiano/flows/continuous/README.md

 Notes:

-The default Bitbucket runners can only handle scanning of smalelr repositories, use a self hosted larger runner to scan more complex projects.
+The default Bitbucket runners can only handle scanning smaller repositories.
+Use a self-hosted larger runner to scan more complex projects.

-Use the secrets CLIENT_ID & CLIENT_SECRET to save the Keys (generating these tokens are described [here](../cli/) )
+Use the secrets CLIENT_ID & CLIENT_SECRET to save the keys (generating these tokens are described here).
 Please set $Customer_Id & $Customer_Env.

-The generated JSON report is saved as an artifact , and the UI viewer URL appears in the Bitbucket Build output ( In a lint that looks like this:
-    `Your report will be ready in a moment at: https://scanner.piiano.io/scans/{scan_id}}` )
+The generated JSON report is saved as an artifact, and the UI viewer URL appears in the Bitbucket Build output (in a link that looks like this: Your report will be ready in a moment at: https://scanner.piiano.io/scans/{scan_id}).